SebastianAigner/titular-client/README.md

 # Titular Client

+**Titular** is a multiplayer online game where you and your friends look at Reddit-curated images from the platform WikiHow and try to find funny captions for it.
+Once everyone has put in a suggestion, everyone gets to vote on the best caption!
+May the funniest person earn the most points!

+Titular is a project that (besides being a fun pastime with friends) exemplifies how Kotlin can be used all throughout the stack.

 This is the client repository for the game.
+Find the server repository [here](https://github.com/SebastianAigner/titular-server).

 ### Technolgies Used